monicaleep/landing-page/README.md

 # Responsive Landing Page
+## Part of the FreeCodeCamp curriculum
-Using CSS Flexbox and Media Queries
+- Responsive withs CSS Flexbox and Media Queries